New patrons: Name and brand

-In its international communication, the International Society of New Patrons uses the English term "New Patrons".
+In its international communications, the International Society of the New Patrons uses the English term "New Patrons".

-Academic programs
+Academic programmes

-Two academic programs focus on the New patrons and the mediation process in contemporary art.
-Both are in France.
+Two academic programmes in France focus on the New Patrons and on mediation in contemporary art.

-In 2010, inspired by the Protocol of the New Patrons, Bruno Latour founded a programme in political arts at Sciences Po Paris, called SPEAP (Sciences Po Expérimentation Arts Politiques, or later Sciences Po École des Arts Politiques).
-Under Latour's leadership, the program evolved into the Master of Experimentation in Arts and Politics, which later became the 1-year Master in Political Arts at Science Po's School of Public Affairs.
-In 2023, the SPEAP programme joined the newly created Maison des Arts et de la Création.
-SPEAP is both focused on artists and academics, aiming at experimentation, but also trains in curation and artistic mediation in a context specific to the creation of public art under the aegis of public or political authorities.
+In 2010, inspired by the New Patrons protocol, Bruno Latour founded a programme in political arts at Sciences Po Paris called SPEAP (Sciences Po Expérimentation Arts Politiques, later Sciences Po École des Arts Politiques).
+Under Latour's direction, the programme evolved into the Master of Experimentation in Arts and Politics, which subsequently became the one-year Master in Political Arts at Sciences Po's School of Public Affairs.
+In 2023, SPEAP joined the newly created Maison des Arts et de la Création.
+The programme focuses on artistic and academic experimentation and also provides training in curation and artistic mediation, particularly in the context of public art created under public or political institutions.

-In 2020, the University of Lille launched the University Diploma "Building art as building society — Mediation-production in the contemporary arts" in collaboration with the French Society of the New Patrons in Arts and Sciences.
-The programme was later included to the Master of Arts programme in Exhibition and production of contemporary works of art.
+In 2020, the University of Lille launched a University Diploma titled "Building art as building society — Mediation-production in the contemporary arts", in collaboration with the French Society of the New Patrons in Arts and Sciences.
+The programme was later incorporated into the Master of Arts curriculum in the exhibition and production of contemporary artworks.